lexblagus/ParametricOrganizer/README.md

 ## Generator

-At the GitHub in the folder `batch-generator` you can find the script to generate several files at once (Mac users only by now):
+At folder `generator` you can find the script to generate several files at once:

-- Edit `const templates` at `batch-generator/generate-all-parameter-combinations.js` as you wish
+- Edit `generator/models.js` as you wish;
-- Run `cd batch-generator` then `./run-all-parameter-combinations.sh` to generate files.
+- Run `./run.sh` to generate files.
 This may take a long time depending on how much combinations you created.

 ## Examples